 The most common type of sales order-driven individual requirement is what companies in the United States refer to as “drop shipments.”
-In this blog, we’ll provide an overview of the drop shipment process with SAP S/4HANA.
+In this blog post, we’ll provide an overview of the drop shipment process with SAP S/4HANA.

 Drop Shipping Process Overview

-Material master data can be set up with item category group CBNA.
-Item category group CBNA is used when the vendor doesn’t provide you with a shipping notification known as an advanced shipping notification (ASN).
-In other words, you’ll wait for the vendor invoice before issuing your own invoice to the customer.
+The first option is to use item category group CBNA when the vendor doesn’t provide you with an advanced shipping notification (ASN).
+In other words, you’ll wait for the vendor invoice before is using your own invoice to the customer.

-Using item category group CBOR (third-party sales order with shipping notification), you expect the vendor to provide the ASN, and then you’ll issue your own invoice to the customer based on the quantities specified in the ASN.
-Item category CBOR is used because the invoice will be issued sooner than normal and is also compatible with other delivery-based customer billing scenarios such as standard orders; that is, you issue the invoice immediately upon shipping the order.
+The second alternative is using item category group CBOR (third-party sales order with shipping notification).
+In this case, you expect the vendor to provide the ASN, and then you’ll issue your own invoice to the customer based on the quantities specified in the ASN.
+Item category CBOR is often preferred because your invoice to the customer is issued sooner than with CBNA.
+CBOR is also more compatible with other delivery-based customer scenarios such as standard orders; that is, you issue the invoice immediately upon shipping the order.

-Once you enter a sales order, for example, using standard order type OR, the item category assigned to the line containing the CBNA material will be defined as CB2.
-This line will only be complete once the purchase requisition is created and its number assigned to the order.
+After you enter a sales order, for example, using standard order type OR, the item category assigned to the line containing the CBNA material will be defined as CB2.
+This line will only be complete after the purchase requisition is created and its number assigned to the order.
 This process happens automatically when you save the order; it's controlled by the schedule line category incompletion procedure.

-Once the vendor fulfills your order, they will send you an ASN message either electronically or via email, phone call, fax, print/mail, etc. You’ll record the ASN by performing an operation called the statistical goods receipt, which is a materials management (MM) operation that indicates that the order was received but inventory won’t be created.
+After the vendor fulfills your order, they will send you an ASN message either electronically or via email, phone call, fax, print/mail, and so on.
+You’ll record the ASN by performing an operation called the statistical goods receipt (Transaction MIGO), which is a materials management (MM) operation that indicates that the order was received but inventory won’t be created.

-The vendor will then send you their invoice, which would go through the regular invoice receipt process that MM uses for other vendor invoices.
+The vendor will then send you their invoice, which would go through the regular invoice receipt process (Transaction MIRO) that MM uses for other vendor invoices.
 The vendor receives payment via accounts payable.

 Most companies in the United States use CBOR/CB1/WS (with Billing Relevance G), a common business practice to issue an invoice at the time of shipping.
-However, you must be mindful that, once you perform this change, if you don't perform the statistical goods receipt, this invoice will not be issued even if the vendor sends you an invoice.
+However, you must be mindful that after you perform this change, if you don't perform the statistical goods receipt, this invoice won't be issued even if the vendor sends you an invoice.

 Schedule Line Category

 To configure sales document scheduling line categories, open Transaction VOV6 or follow the menu path SAP Customizing Implementation Guide > Sales and Distribution > Sales > Sales Documents > Schedule Lines > Define Schedule Line Categories.
-On the screen that opens, select the item category CB and then click the Details button or press (F2).
+On the screen that opens, select the item category CB, CT, or WS and then click the Details button or press (F2).

-As shown in in the figure below, the purchase Order Type is used for a third-party ordering solution (drop shipment).
+As shown in the figure below, the purchase Order Type is used for a third-party ordering solution (drop shipment).
 You must create a purchasing document (typically a purchase requisition) along with the sales order upon saving, and this Order Type will be used.
 The SAP standard value is NB, but your materials management team may request that you change the document type for a custom one (e.g., ZNB).

 Drop shipping is a common way to fulfill sales orders.
-In this blog, we explored the drop shipping process with SAP S/4HANA Sales, and how to schedule line categories.
+In this blog post, we explored the drop shipping process with SAP S/4HANA Sales, and how to schedule line categories.

 Editor’s note: This post has been adapted from a section of the book Configuring Sales in SAP S/4HANA by Christian van Helfteren.